-On February 15, 2017, the Company entered into a new \$1,450.0 million senior secured credit facility, or the Credit Facility, consisting of a \$1,300.0 million term loan B, or the Term Loan, and a \$150.0 million revolving credit facility, or the Revolving Credit Facility, with a syndicate of financial institutions as lenders, or Lenders.
-The Revolving Credit Facility matures on February 15, 2022 and the Term Loan matures on February 15, 2023.
-However, if the outstanding principal on the 2019 Convertible Notes, as defined below, exceeds \$250.0 million and the Company exceeds certain leverage ratios on February 14, 2019, the Revolving Credit Facility will mature on such date.
-In addition, if the outstanding principal on the 2019 Convertible Notes, as defined below, exceeds \$250.0 million and the Company exceeds certain leverage ratios on May 16, 2019, the Term Loan will mature on such date.
-The Credit Facility is secured by the equity interests of certain of Herbalife Nutrition Ltd.'s subsidiaries and substantially all of the assets of the domestic loan parties.
-The Credit Facility was amended, effective March 16, 2018, to make certain technical amendments in connection with the offering of the 2024 Convertible Notes, as defined below.
+On August 16, 2018, the Company entered into a new \$1.25 billion senior secured credit facility, or the 2018 Credit Facility, consisting of a \$250.0 million term loan A, or the 2018 Term Loan A, a \$750.0 million term loan B, or the 2018 Term Loan B, and a \$250.0 million revolving credit facility, or the 2018 Revolving Credit Facility.
+The 2018 Term Loan A and 2018 Revolving Credit Facility both mature on August 16, 2023 and the 2018 Term Loan B matures on August 18, 2025.
+However, the 2018 Term Loan A and 2018 Revolving Credit Facility will both mature on February 14, 2019 if the outstanding principal on the 2019 Convertible Notes, as defined below, exceeds \$350.0 million and the Company exceeds certain leverage ratios on such date.
+In addition, the 2018 Term Loan B will mature on either: (i) May 16, 2019 if the outstanding principal on the 2019 Convertible Notes, as defined below, exceeds \$350.0 million and the Company exceeds certain leverage ratios on such date; or (ii) December 15, 2023 if the outstanding principal on the 2024 Convertible Notes, as defined below, exceeds \$350.0 million and the Company exceeds certain leverage ratios on such date.
+All obligations under the 2018 Credit Facility are unconditionally guaranteed by certain direct and indirect wholly-owned subsidiaries of Herbalife Nutrition Ltd. and secured by the equity interests of certain of Herbalife Nutrition Ltd.'s subsidiaries and substantially all of the assets of the domestic loan parties.
+Also on August 16, 2018, the Company issued \$400 million aggregate principal amount of senior unsecured notes, or 2026 Notes as described below, and used the proceeds from the 2018 Credit Facility and the 2026 Notes to repay in full the \$1,178.1 million outstanding under the 2017 Credit Facility.
+For accounting purposes, pursuant to ASC 470, Debt, these transactions were accounted for as an extinguishment of the 2017 Credit Facility.
+The Company recognized a loss on extinguishment of \$35.4 million as a result, which is recorded in other expense, net

-The Term Loan was issued to the Lenders at a 2% discount, or \$26.0 million.
-In connection with the Credit Facility, the Company also repaid the \$410.0 million outstanding balance on its Prior Revolving Credit Facility.
-The Company incurred approximately \$22.6 million of debt issuance costs in connection with the Credit Facility.
-The debt issuance costs and the discount are recorded on the Company's condensed consolidated balance sheet and are being amortized over the life of the Credit Facility using the effective-interest method.
+The 2018 Term Loan B was issued to the lenders at a 0.25% discount, or \$1.9 million.
+The Company incurred approximately \$11.7 million of debt issuance costs in connection with the 2018 Credit Facility.
+The discount and debt issuance costs are recorded on the Company's condensed consolidated balance sheet and are being amortized over the life of the 2018 Credit Facility using the effective-interest method.

-Borrowings under the Term Loan bear interest at either the eurocurrency rate plus a margin of 5.50% or the base rate plus a margin of 4.50%.
-Prior to August 15, 2017, borrowings under the Revolving Credit Facility bore interest at the eurocurrency rate plus a margin of 4.75% or the base rate plus a margin of 3.75%.
-After August 15, 2017, borrowings under the Revolving Credit Facility, depending on the Company's consolidated leverage ratio, bear interest at either the eurocurrency rate plus a margin of either 4.50% or 4.75% or the base rate plus a margin of either 3.50% or 3.75%.
-The base rate represents the highest of the Federal Funds Rate plus 0.50%, one-month adjusted LIBOR plus 1.00%, and the prime rate set by Credit Suisse, and is subject to a floor of 1.75%.
-The eurocurrency rate is based on adjusted LIBOR and is subject to a floor of 0.75%.
-The Company is required to pay a commitment fee on the Revolving Facility of 0.50% per annum on the undrawn portion of the Revolving Credit Facility.
-Interest is due at least quarterly on amounts outstanding on the Credit Facility.
+Borrowings under both the 2018 Term Loan A and 2018 Revolving Credit Facility bear interest at either the eurocurrency rate plus a margin of 3.00% or the base rate plus a margin of 2.00%.
+Borrowings under the 2018 Term Loan B bear interest at either the eurocurrency rate plus a margin of 3.25% or the base rate plus a margin of 2.25%.
+The eurocurrency rate is based on adjusted LIBOR.
+The base rate represents the highest of the Federal Funds Rate plus 0.50%, one-month adjusted LIBOR plus 1.00%, and the prime rate quoted by The Wall Street Journal, and is subject to a floor of 1.00%.
+The Company is required to pay a commitment fee on the 2018 Revolving Credit Facility of 0.50% per annum on the undrawn portion of the 2018 Revolving Credit Facility.
+Interest is due at least quarterly on amounts outstanding under the 2018 Credit Facility.